 When people see the most successful companies out there, they often think that the companies started big.
 When in fact, these companies start small, in garages, staples, stalls, shades or even bedrooms.
 But since the inception of that dream, they grow and rise to become major players in the market.
+The companies in turn play important roles in our daily lives, and have changed how we live.

 Amazon was founded in 1994 by Jeff Bezos in his home garage in Bellevue, Washington.
 It started as a small online bookstore before growing to be the world’s largest online retailer.